-As local housing markets get tighter and tighter, buying a fixer-upper. with a rehab mortgage loan may be your ticket to to a home in that perfect neighborhood.
+As local housing markets get tighter and tighter, buying a fixer-upper with an FHA rehab mortgage loan may be your ticket to to a home in that perfect neighborhood.

-Rehab mortgages are a type of home improvement loans that can be used to purchase a property in need of work -- the most common of which is the Federal Housing Administration's 203(k) loan.
+Rehab mortgages are a type of home improvement loans that can be used to purchase a property in need of work -- the most common of which is the FHA 203(k) loan.
 These let buyers borrow enough money to not only purchase a home, but to cover the repairs and renovations a fixer-upper property might need.

-Buyers can use these fixer-upper loans to buy homes that need work but sit in neighborhoods that they otherwise could not afford to buy into.
+Buyers can use these fixer-upper loans, backed by the Federal Housing Administration, to buy homes that need work but sit in neighborhoods that they otherwise could not afford to buy into.
 They can also use these loans to buy fixer-uppers in better neighborhoods where homes that don't need as much work simply aren’t on the market.

 A useful tool

 "With housing inventory reaching historic lows, homebuyers are struggling to find the homes they desire," said Patty Sullivan, director of public relations with Carrington Mortgage Holdings, LLC, in Plano, Texas.
 "Many buyers may not initially consider purchasing a home in need of serious repairs or improvements, but perhaps they should."

 Denise Supplee, a real estate agent in Doylestown, Pennsylvania, and co-founder of SparkRental, says that rehab loans have helped her clients get into neighborhoods that might otherwise have been out of their reach.
 She recently worked with a buyer who had a limited budget.
 A 203(k) loan meant that this buyer could search the neighborhood in which she most wanted to live, even though she didn’t have a high-end budget.

 But rehab loans do come with challenges, Supplee said.
 Because the repair work that fixer-uppers need is often difficult to estimate, there is more that can go wrong with a rehab loan, she said.